joweisberg/openwrt-scripts/README.md

 *
 *
 *
-* Reboot to complete the Rootfs & Swap on USB Storage <enter to continue>...
+* Reboot to complete the "Rootfs & Swap on USB Storage" <enter to continue>...
 ```

 ### Output sample when "Start OpenWrt setup installation"